ics-scada/Honeypot/README.md

 * How honeypots work
 * The complexities of honeypots varies
 * Different types of honeypots and how they work
-* Benefits of a Honeypot
+* Benefits of a honeypot
-* The dangers of honeypots